araf821/eve-deployment/README.md

-# NiteLite - Your Personal Campus Beacon
+# Eve - Your Personal Campus Beacon

 A friendly digital companion that acts as a personal light in the dark, ensuring every student on campus feels connected and safe during any walk, day or night.

-## 🌟 About NiteLite
+## 🌟 About Eve

-NiteLite transforms campus safety through community connection rather than fear.
+Eve transforms campus safety through community connection rather than fear.
 Built as a Progressive Web App, it provides three core safety features that work together to create a comprehensive campus safety network.

 ### Core Features